 you value honesty and like to avoid drama (and are good at helping others avoid it too).

 you're fairly secure in who you are and not trying to gain others' approval.
-If you ever seriously call yourself a "hot mess", maybe you need to examine that before trying to find love, because I find a lot of people have chosen to accept that they're completely effed up instead of fighting to be well-balanced.
+If you ever seriously call yourself a "hot mess", maybe you need to examine that, because I find a lot of people have chosen to accept that they're completely effed up instead of fighting to be well-balanced.
 This is something I have trouble respecting.
 I get that sometimes we have no choice in mental health, but it's not an excuse to treat people like crap.

 you realize 37, 45 or 23 are often just numbers (in relation to age)